Making the Switch From Independent Living

 - How to best protect your loved one's medical and financial well-being

-- How to handle decisions about health care and finances
+- How to handle health care decisions and financial decisions

 Financial Decisions and Medical Care for Aging Parents